-- A beautiful Zapier alternative: I have to admit it, Workato did a great job at designing their platform.
+- A beautiful interface: I have to admit it, Workato did a great job at designing their platform.
 Users like how it looks and it puts it in the premium category of automation tools.
 However, read the cons because maybe they did a less-good job at user experience.

 - Helpful support: Since Workato sells to enterprise customers, it only makes sense to not understaff their support team.
 Users find their support helpful unlike the other alternatives mentioned earlier.